downplay/downstyle/README.md

 Now to support theming, we have a lot of classNames to juggle!
 Also if we want to support inline styles, we have loads of style objects to merge together, various classNames to conditionally concatenate, and we haven't even supported passing in a normal className prop for per-field variations.

-Luckily, Downstyle has a really simple solution for this.
+Luckily, downstyle has a really simple solution for this.
 When creating your themed elements, there is a 4th parameter called "mapPropsToTheme".
 This enables exactly this kind of scenario.
 The new component would be rewritten as follows:

 ```jsx
 // Default theme